 To clean and maintain 10,000 coral fragments, three people would need to put in 4,000 hours of work.
-Whereas, a coral-farming robot such as 'Charm' uses automation and AI with robotic arms, camera and soft brushes to seamlessly clean coral.
+Whereas, a coral-farming robot such as 'Charm' uses automation and Al with robotic arms, camera and soft brushes to seamlessly clean coral.134 of a surgical video is estimated the amount of data identified in a computerised tomography to generate

 At the Chinese University of Hong Kong, scientists engineered a robot that behaves like slime mixed with magnetic particles that can be moved and controlled by external magnets.
-Squeezing through narrow spaces as small as 1.5 mm in diameter and grasping solid objects by wrapping around them, 'slime' could repair circuits and move around objects.
-135 in diameter
+Squeezing through narrow spaces as small as 1.5 mm in diameter and grasping solid objects by wrapping around them, 'slime' could repair circuits and move around objects.135